adobe/aio-theme/README.md

 6. Add a Adobe Launch URL GitHub Secret called `GATSBY_LAUNCH_URL` (see section above for the Feedback component)
 7. The Pull Request must be on a `branch in the same repo` (this is a GitHub Actions security restriction for secrets access)
 8. The person initiating the Pull Request must have a `Contributor` role to the repo (because of the previous requirement)

+#### Using interactive workflow

+You can manually trigger a deploy workflow by pressing the **Run workflow** button:

+1. Go to your repository actions overview page i.e. https://github.com/ORG/REPOSITORY/actions
+2. Click on the "Deploy" workflow
+3. Press **Run workflow**.
+You can choose which branch the workflow is run on and specify the deployment type (`dev` for development or/and `prod` for production).

+**Pre-requisites:**

+1. Add a Azure Blob Storage connection string GitHub Secret for `production` called `AZURE_PROD_CONNECTION_STRING`
+2. Add a Azure Blob Storage connection string GitHub Secret for `development` called `AZURE_DEV_CONNECTION_STRING`
+3. Add a Github Secret for `production` called `PATH_PREFIX`.
+This is the sub-folder to deploy this micro-site to.
+  * For example, if you want to deploy to https://example.com/foo/bar you must set `PATH_PREFIX` to `foo/bar`
+  * For sites deployed to the `root`, use `/` as the `PATH_PREFIX`
+4. Add a Adobe Launch URL GitHub Secret called `GATSBY_LAUNCH_URL` (see section above for the Feedback component)
+5. The person initiating the deploy workflow must have `write` access to the repository.

 ## Writing Enhanced Markdown